-Winkle gathering
+Winkle Gathering

 Where to find Winkles

-The common Winkle can be found across the north-eastern and north-western regions of the Atlantic ocean, which includes most of the coast of Europe as well as north America and Canada.
+The common Winkle can be found across the northeastern and northwestern regions of the Atlantic Ocean, which includes most of the coast of Europe as well as North America and Canada.

 They normally like to spend their whole lives in the inter-tidal zone of the beach, which is the area between the points of low and high tide, with rock pools being the best places to look as they prefer the hard rock surface instead of sand.
-Its not worth looking for any on the sand at low tide, as they like to have some water to get them by until the next tide comes in.
+It’s not worth looking for any on the sand at low tide, as they like to have some water to get them by until the next tide comes in.
 Even if a beach is covered in stones they will still only be found in the rock pools, as when the tide is in the stones move around with the waves and smash their shells to bits.

-Gathering Winkles
+Winkle Gathering

 This bit couldn’t be easier as they are very slow creatures and normally make no effort at all to try and hide from predators.
 If some are present in a rock pool they will be easy to spot and can be easily plucked off the rocks.
-Its best to put them in a container with some sea water in until you get back home, as they don’t seal themselves off completely from the air like mussels or cockles do, and need water to survive for anything more than a few hours.
+It’s best to put them in a container with some sea water in it until you get back home, as they don’t seal themselves off completely from the air as mussels or cockles do, and need water to survive for anything more than a few hours.

 Winkle cleaning